MikeWLloyd/strprofiler_shiny/www/help.md

 ---

 # License
 STR Similarity is provided under the MIT license.
-Source code can be found at `INSERT_GIT_REPO_WHEN_AVAIL`
+Source code can be found at <a href="https://github.com/MikeWLloyd/strprofiler_shiny/" target="_blank">MikeWLloyd/strprofiler_shiny</a>

 ---